 - Packages.
 When we order anything, we give the shipping address of where we are.
 We impress upon family and friends to ask us for a current address before sending us anything.

 - Friend or Family.
 You can have your mail forwarded to (or held and picked up by) a friend or family member who sorts out the junk and periodically sends a package of the good stuff to wherever you are.
 How well this works depends on how conscientious they are . . . and if you’re outside your home country, the job gets much harder as they have to navigate the world of international shipments.
-For the seven months that we cruised last winter, this is how we handled our mail: it was held at the post office and a friend picked it up and periodically forwarded it.
 If you are going to be cruising full time, you can file a “permanent” change of address to send all your mail to them or you can get a PO box and forward your mail there to keep it separate.

 - Forward to a Marina.
 If you are basing yourself out of one marina, you can have your mail forwarded there.
 Of course, first check with the marina about any restrictions they have!
 Another option is to get a local PO box.